Non-gonococcal urethritis: Symptoms and signs

 The symptoms of urethritis can include pain or a burning sensation upon urination (dysuria), a white/cloudy discharge and a feeling that one needs to pass urine frequently.
 For men, the signs and symptoms are discharge from the penis, burning or pain when urinating, itching, irritation, or tenderness.
 In women, the signs and symptoms are discharge from vagina, burning or pain when urinating, anal or oral infections, abdominal pain, or abnormal vaginal bleeding, which may be an indication that the infection has progressed to Pelvic Inflammatory Disease.

 NGU is transmitted by touching the mouth, penis, vagina or anus by penis, vagina or anus of a person who has NGU.

 NGU is more common in men than women.
 Men may have a discharge (strange liquid) from the penis, pain when urinating, and itching, irritation or tenderness around the opening of the penis.
 Women might not have any symptoms and may not know they have NGU until severe problems occur.
 Women might have discharge from the vagina, burning or pain when urinating, pain in the abdominal (stomach) area, or bleeding from the vagina that is not from a monthly period.
 (This may be an sign that NGU has become worse and turned into Pelvic Inflammatory Disease, or PID).

 Causes

 There are many causes of NGU.
 This is in part due to the large variety of organisms living in the urinary tract.
 Ureaplasma urealyticum and Mycoplasma genitalium are some of the culprits.
 NGU is also associated with reactive arthritis, in which the triad of arthritis, conjunctivitis, and urethritis is seen.

 Bacterial

-The most common bacterial cause of NGU is Chlamydia trachomatis, but it can also be caused by Ureaplasma urealyticum, Haemophilus vaginalis, Mycoplasma genitalium, Mycoplasma hominis, Neisseria meningitidis, Gardnerella vaginalis, Acinetobacter lwoffii, Acinetobacter calcoaceticus, and E.coli.
+The most common bacterial cause of NGU is Chlamydia trachomatis, but it can also be caused by Ureaplasma urealyticum, Haemophilus vaginalis, Mycoplasma genitalium, Mycoplasma hominis, Neisseria meningitidis, Gardnerella vaginalis, Acinetobacter lwoffii, Acinetobacter calcoaceticus, E.coli, and Haemophilus influenzae.